 Zipic image compression app running on macOS — dashboard showing before and after compression results

-How to Compress Images on Mac — The Complete Guide
+How to Compress Images on Mac: 5 Methods That Work

 Zipic main window on macOS showing compression history and results

 Before compressing, pick a preset that matches your goal.
-Zipic’s preset system lets you save different configurations for different workflows — web optimization, email sharing, archival quality, and more.
+Zipic’s preset system lets you save different configurations for web optimization, email sharing, archival quality, and repeated client workflows.

 Zipic compression preset selection window with compression level and format options